 This tutorial demonstrates how to create barcodes in Excel and Google Sheets.

-5. To install the barcode font, in the Font Preview window, click on Install.
+- To install the barcode font, in the Font Preview window, click Install.

 As a result, the barcode font is installed on your computer.
 To see it listed in your fonts, you may need to reopen Excel.

-1. Once you have a barcode font installed, you are ready to create barcodes from a list of numbers.
-For example, see the list below in Column A. Let’s create barcodes from those numbers in Column B. First, be sure that all values from Column A are formatted as text, in order to avoid numbers shortening.
+- Once you have a barcode font installed, you are ready to create barcodes from a list of numbers.
+For example, see the list below in Column A. Let’s create barcodes from those numbers in Column B. First, be sure that all values from Column A are formatted as text, in order to avoid numbers being condensed.

-2. To format values from Column A, select those cells and in the Ribbon, go to Home > Number.
+- To format values from Column A, select those cells and in the Ribbon, go to Home > Number.
 Choose Text from the drop down.

-If you skip this step, Excel will omit leading zeros, or shorten large numbers.
+(If you skip this step, Excel omits leading zeros, or shortens large numbers.)

-4. After that, select all cells with values in Column B (B2:B6) and in the Ribbon, go to Home > Font Menu > Code 39
+- Then, select all cells with values in Column B (B2:B6) and in the Ribbon, go to Home > Font.
+Choose Code 39 from the drop down.

 In Google Sheets, you can create barcodes exactly the same way.
 Once you install the font, it’s also available in Google Sheets under the name Libre Barcode 39.